From 1915 to 2013, we were an Unincorporated Association. The Conference was governed by an Executive Council, and had Rules.

 11.6 Any technical defect in the appointment of a Board member of which the Board are unaware at the time shall not invalidate any decisions taken at Board members at which such member was present.

-12.1 The Board shall hold at least three meetings of the Directors each year unless the Board shall decide by simple majority to hold a further meeting or meetings.
+12.1 The Board shall hold at least three meetings of the Directors each year unless the Board shall decide by simple majority to hold a further meeting or meetings, and may be held electronically or in person.

 12.3 A quorum at the Board meetings shall be not less than half the Board, including two Officers.
 If the total number of members entitled to vote is less than the quorum required at Board meetings, the members of the Board shall not take any decision other than to co-opt further members or call a General Meeting to enable additional members of the Board to be elected.